QuantEcon/lecture-python.myst/lectures/kalman_2.md

 and at time $0$ pays the  worker a log wage equal to  the unconditional mean of $y_0$:

 $$
-w_0 = g \hat h_0 .
+w_0 = g \hat h_0
 $$

-In using this payment rule, the firm is taking into account that the worker's log output todayis partly due to the random component $v_t$ that comes entirely from luck, and that is assumed to be independent of $h_t$ and $u_t$.
+In using this payment rule, the firm is taking into account that the worker's log output today is partly due to the random component $v_t$ that comes entirely from luck, and that is assumed to be independent of $h_t$ and $u_t$.